Mercyibrahim/MERCY-CAPSTONE-PROJECT/README.md

 The Data used here is HR data.csv and this was given to us by our Instructor (Mr Teedee) which i made findings that its an open source Data that can be freely downloaded from an open online source such as Kaggle or FREDn or any other data repository site.

+#### TOOLS USED
+PowerBI Visuals for visualisation of Each Analysis VIsual such as
+- Card

+-Bar chats

+-Donut

+-pie chart

+-slicers